Coyote Buttes North - The Wave - How to Win a Permit and Hiking Guide

 United States

 I will give you tips from a local guide on how to win a permit.
 Thanks to that, we won the lottery after more than 20 years.
 And there is so much more in Coyote Buttes North, not only the Wave, but most visitors leave this breathtaking area around midday already.
 There is so much more to explore that one day is too short.
-I will let you know more highlights with plenty of pictures, a detailed hiking description and my 7 Essentials for the backpack.
+I will give you more highlights with plenty of pictures, a detailed hiking description and my 7 Essentials for the backpack.

 The colourful Wave at its best.